 In Middle School, students study either art, music, or drama four days per week for an entire trimester.
 Fifth and sixth graders have one trimester of each discipline, perform in the band the trimester they take music, and have the opportunity to be a member of the cast of the fifth and sixth grade play.
 In grades seven and eight, students are given the opportunity to select their arts course each trimester.
-While many seventh and eighth graders choose to switch disciplines each trimester, students who have a passion for one area may choose to study have the opportunity to play in the band if they take music, and in drama class, students put on a fall play and a spring musical.
+While many seventh and eighth graders choose to switch disciplines each trimester, students who have a passion for one area may choose to study that discipline for the entire year.
+Seventh and eighth grade students have the opportunity to play in the band if they take music, and in drama class, students put on a fall play and a spring musical.